maheshmthorat/ajax-loading/readme.txt

 == Description ==

-Ajax Page Loading Plugin allows you to load content asynchronously without needing to reload the page.
-This technique, known as AJAX, updates your content seamlessly, providing a smoother user experience.
-With lightweight JavaScript implementation, this plugin offers enhanced performance without the need for heavy JS frameworks.
+Enhance your website’s performance and user experience with our **Ajax Page Loading Plugin**.
+Load content asynchronously without reloading the page, thanks to the power of AJAX.
+Enjoy seamless content updates and a smoother browsing experience with lightweight JavaScript implementation—no heavy JS frameworks required.

+== Key Features: ==

+🔹 **Seamless Content Updates:** Load new content without refreshing the entire page, ensuring a fluid and uninterrupted user experience.
+🔹 **Lightweight Implementation:** Boost your website’s performance with minimal JavaScript, avoiding the bloat of heavy frameworks.
+🔹 **Customizable JavaScript Callback:** Leverage the `wp_ajax_load_complete` callback function for tailored JS hooks and custom behaviors.

 == JavaScript Callback Function ==